Electric Toothbrush for Sensitive Teeth & Gums: A Technical Guide for Brand Owners

 Key Takeaways for Brand Owners

-• Bristle specification is foundational: Extra-soft bristles with high end-rounding ratios are non-negotiable for sensitive-teeth positioning
+- Bristle specification is the foundation of every electric toothbrush for sensitive teeth: Extra-soft bristles (0.15-0.18mm) with end-rounding ratios exceeding 90% are non-negotiable engineering requirements for sensitivity positioning

-• Pressure sensing adds significant value: This feature addresses the root cause of sensitivity (over-brushing) and justifies premium pricing
+- Pressure sensing differentiates a real electric toothbrush for sensitive teeth: This feature addresses the root behavioral cause of sensitivity—over-brushing—and justifies premium OEM pricing with measurable consumer value

-• Sonic technology suits sensitive users: The fluid-dynamics cleaning mechanism is inherently gentler than direct mechanical contact
+- Sonic technology suits sensitive users: Fluid-dynamics cleaning is inherently gentler than direct mechanical bristle contact, making sonic-mode electric toothbrushes for sensitive teeth the preferred engineering choice

 The best toothbrush for sensitive teeth combines extra-soft bristles (0.15-0.22mm diameter), pressure sensing technology, and a dedicated sensitive mode.
 Sonic toothbrushes with amplitude control are generally better tolerated by sensitive users.